MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 Each instance has a hostname that can be resolved to an internal IP address:

-- The hostname is the same as instance name
+- The hostname is the same as the instance name
 - FQDN is [hostname].[zone].c.[project-id].internal
 - Example: my-server.us.cental1-a.c.guestbook-151617.internal

-Name resolution is handled by internal DNS resolver:
+Name resolution is handled by an internal DNS resolver:

 - Provided as part of Compute Engine (169.254.169.254)
 - Configured for use on instance via DHCP